gnosia93/tera-to-redshift/README.md

 * POC was conducted for 2 months colloborting with customer.
 * Optimal migration strategy was developed with architecture, tools and expected DW downtime.
-* For ETL, due to learning curve and lack of GUI interface of AWS Glue, the customer maintains informatica.
+* For ETL, due to steep learning curve and lack of GUI interface of AWS Glue, the customer maintains informatica.

 ## Revision History ##